Kong/docs.konghq.com/app/enterprise/1.3-x/health-checks-circuit-breakers.md

 node will fail, reducing healthy capacity to 40%.
 At this point, the Upstream health will be less than its threshold, and it will be marked as unhealthy itself.

-It will only return errors while in this unhealthy state.
-This allows the targets/services to recover from the cascading failure they were experiencing.
+Once it enters an unhealthy state, the Upstream will only return errors.
+This lets the targets/services to recover from the cascading failure they were experiencing.

 Once the Targets start recovering, the health status of the ring-balancer will